lchristi12/VM-remote-access/README.md

 </p>
 <p>
 Next, we are going to use the program, Remote Desktop Connection, to connect to the VM.
 Obatin the IP address by either scrolling right on the VM page near the VM or click on the VM itself.
+This may look different if you use a MAC computer.
 </p>
 <br />